Adolescent Bariatric Surgery

 Patients who undergo bariatric surgery and follow postoperative guidelines may lose more than half of their excess body weight and may reduce or eliminate obesity-related diseases (comorbidities).
 Most of our patients have lost at least half of their excess weight.

-In 2004, Packard Children’s Hospital was the first children’s hospital in California to offer bariatric surgery to adolescents.
+In 2004, Lucile Packard Children’s Hospital Stanford was the first children’s hospital in California to offer bariatric surgery to adolescents.
 It remains one of the few children’s hospitals in the U.S., and the only one on the West Coast, to provide this treatment to adolescents.
+Our bariatric surgery team works in close relationship with the adult Bariatric Surgery Center of Excellence at Stanford and share the same diagnostic and treatment protocols.

-Craig T. Albanese, MD, leads Packard Children’s Hospital’s bariatric surgery team.
-Its multidisciplinary group of clinicians is trained to treat the unique needs of bariatric surgery patients.
-In addition, Packard Children’s surgeons and other Center for Healthy Weight team members refine and evaluate new surgical procedures with local, national and international colleagues.
+Matias Bruzoni, MD, leads the Stanford Children's Health adolescent bariatric surgery team.
+It is a multidisciplinary group of clinicians who are trained to treat the unique needs of bariatric surgery patients.
+In addition, the Stanford Children’s Health surgeons and other Center for Healthy Weight team members refine and evaluate new surgical procedures with local, national and international colleagues.

 For more information about bariatric surgery at Lucile Packard Children’s Hospital Stanford, please contact: